Best Practices for eCommerce Sites

-By nature some pages cannot be cached, such as your cart, checkout, and account pages.
-WP Engine excludes these pages from cache automatically.
 For other pages though, you can use Tips for Improving Cacheability to increase your site’s ability to scale.
 If you experience any conflicts with page caching, please do not hesitate to reach out to Support via 24/7 chat in your User Portal.

 A common area for performance improvement is image optimization.
 If you’re resizing your images with HTML and CSS instead of uploading them in the correct size in the first place, you are doing your site a great disservice.
 Serving scaled images will help your page load faster for your users and improve their experience on your site.

 There are many ways to optimize your images, ranging from the use of a plugin, to web services, to resizing on your local machine.
 To learn more about these options, check out How to Optimize Images.